netgen/local-development-setup/nginx/README.md

 `MacPorts`, you will need to update them with paths that are correct for `MacOS` with `Homebrew`.

-In case you use GNU sed (you will know if you do), execute the following:
+In case you use GNU sed (you will know if you do), execute the following on the command line:

 ```console
 cd /usr/local/etc/nginx